kosinusbch/slp-token-icons/README.md

 A hosted repository of all known SLP token icons.
 All tokens added here will be served via a censorship resistant endpoint located at tokens.bch.sx.

-## Want to add a NFT token icon?

-NFT token icons will not be accepted (there are too many).
-Contact the creators of https://juungle.net to get your NFT icon added to all NFT-supported services.

 ## Adding your icon

 Create a version of your icon in 32x32, 64x64, 128x128 and "original" (more than or equal to 128px) and add them to their respective folders in a pull request.
 If you have a SVG file, feel free to add that to (though SVG's will not be served from the endpoint).

+## Have a NFT icon?

+Since individual NFT Groups's have too many icons, they will have to run their own repositories.
+Contact the creators of https://juungle.net to get your NFT icon added to all NFT-supported services.

 ## Endpoint Usage